szorfein/ansible-collection-desktop/roles/web_browser/README.md

 web browser
 ===========

-A role to install a "secure" web browser like `brave` or `librewolf`.
+A role to install web browser focus on privacy/security like `brave` or `librewolf`.

+Try to install with your system packager if possible, use [flatpak](https://www.flatpak.org/) in last resort.

 Requirements
 ------------